-We will start the tour driving to the BAPS Shri Swaminarayan Mandir (Temple); this is an amazing master piece of exquisite Indian design and workmanship.
+We will start the tour driving to the BAPS Shri Swaminarayan Mandir (Temple); this is an amazing masterpiece of exquisite Indian design and workmanship.

 The beautiful carvings (Handmade in India) seen around the Mandir are not only aesthetically appealing, but also all have a meaning as well.